 ): Number of top similar elements to retrieve from the vector DB based on semantic element name

 similarity.
-Default: 3
+Default: 5

-(Env: MODEL_PROVIDER
+(Env: INSTRUCTION_MODEL_PROVIDER

-): AI model provider (google
+): AI model provider for instruction model (google

-or openai
+, openai

 ).
 Default: google